Whenever a new application has to be developed, the first question arises of the technology, framework, and programming language to be utilized.

 • Pure and impure functions can be separated, making the code tidier and more readable.

-• Easy-to-learn and implement for programming beginners.
+• Easy to learn and implement for programming beginners.

 • Offers parallel programming for accessing remote resources rapidly in a short time